Tetrad of media effects

-Marshall McLuhan's tetrad of media effects uses a tetrad to examine the effects on society of any technology/medium (put another way: a means of explaining the social processes underlying the adoption of a technology/medium) by dividing its effects into four categories and displaying them simultaneously.
-The tetrad first appeared in print in McLuhan's posthumously-published works Laws of Media (1988) and The Global Village (1989).
+Marshall McLuhan's tetrad of media effects uses a tetrad - a four-part construct - to examine the effects on society of any technology/medium (that is, a means of explaining the social processes underlying the adoption of a technology/medium) by dividing its effects into four categories and displaying them simultaneously.
+The tetrad first appeared in print in articles by McLuhan in the journals Technology and Culture (1975) and et cetera (1977).
+It first appeared in book form in his posthumously-published works Laws of Media (1988) and The Global Village (1989).

 The tetrad

 The tetrad consists of four questions.